AdobeDocs/audience-manager.en/help/using/features/destinations/destinations.md

 description: Discover the advantages, types, and uses of destinations – any third-party system, such as an ad server or DSP, where you share data.
 Use Destination Builder to create and manage cookies, URL, or server-to-server destinations.
 keywords: integration code, destination, destination overview, destination, destination, destination, destination, destination, destination, destination, destination, destination, destination, destination
 landing-page-description: Discover the advantages, types, and uses of destinations – any third-party system, such as an ad server or DSP, where you share data.
 Use Destination Builder to create and manage cookies, URL, or server-to-server destinations.
+short-description: Discover the advantages, types, and uses of destinations – any third-party system, such as an ad server or DSP, where you share data.
+Use Destination Builder to create and manage cookies, URL, or server-to-server destinations.
 seo-title: Destinations
 solution: Audience Manager
 title: Destinations